 We wanted good things for our children.

-We've been involved in civic and church organizations which requires
+We've been involved in civic and church organizations which requires discipline and cooperating with others.

 It's important to work through things, the rough spots and differences, rather than just say, "Oh well."